osg-htc/user-documentation/documentation/htc_workloads/automated_workflows/dagman-simple-example.md

 ```

 The output shows the list of standard files that are created with every DAG submission along with brief descriptions.
+A couple of additional files will be created during the lifetime of the DAG.

+## 6. Monitoring the Simple DAG

+You can see the status of the DAG in your queue just like any other HTCondor job submission.